Relocation Guide · Last updated 2 June 2026

 Gibraltar offers two well-known schemes designed to attract high-net-worth individuals and senior executives.

 The Category 2 scheme is aimed at high-net-worth individuals who meet certain asset and income thresholds.
-Successful applicants pay tax only on the first approximately GBP 118,000 of their assessable income (the exact cap is set annually), with a minimum annual tax payment of around GBP 37,000 and a maximum of around GBP 44,000.
+Successful applicants pay tax only on the first approximately £120,000 of their assessable income, with a minimum annual tax payment of around £37,000 and a maximum of around £42,380 (as of 2026).
+Income above the cap is not subject to Gibraltar income tax.

-Cat 2 individuals must occupy approved residential property in Gibraltar and meet specific conditions.
-The number of Cat 2 certificates available is limited.
+Cat 2 individuals must occupy approved residential property in Gibraltar.
+Approved developments include Ocean Village, Europlaza, Europort, and The Anchorage Buena Vista.
+The number of Cat 2 certificates available is limited, and applications are handled through the Gibraltar Finance Centre.

 HEPSS is aimed at senior professionals employed by Gibraltar-based companies.
-Qualifying individuals pay tax on the first GBP 160,000 of their employment income only, with a flat rate applied.
-Like Cat 2, there are eligibility requirements and a limited number of certificates.
+Qualifying individuals pay tax on the first £160,000 of their employment income only, with a flat rate applied.
+The scheme requires a minimum qualifying salary of £160,000.
+Like Cat 2, there are eligibility requirements and a limited number of certificates available.

 Both schemes are subject to periodic review, and the specific thresholds and conditions can change.
 Always verify the current terms with a professional adviser or the Gibraltar Income Tax Office.

-> **Disclaimer:** The figures quoted above are approximate and based on publicly available information at the time of writing.
+The figures quoted above are based on the facts verified as of May 2026.
 They may not reflect the most current thresholds.
 Do not rely on these figures for planning purposes without independent professional verification.

 Many people considering Gibraltar also weigh up the option of living in Spain.
-Here is a simplified, general comparison, but please remember that individual circumstances can alter the picture significantly.
+Here is a simplified, general comparison.
+Individual circumstances can alter the picture significantly.

 | Factor | Gibraltar | Spain |